Pseudo-Euclidean space: Symmetric bilinear form

 The quadratic form can be expressed in terms of the bilinear form: q(x) = x, x.

-When x, y = 0, then x and y are orthogonal vectors of the pseudo-Euclidean space.
+When x, y = 0, x and y are orthogonal vectors of the pseudo-Euclidean space.

 This bilinear form is often referred to as the scalar product, and sometimes as "inner product" or "dot product", but it does not define an inner product space and it does not have the properties of the dot product of Euclidean vectors.

 If x and y are orthogonal and q(x)q(y) < 0, then x is hyperbolic-orthogonal to y.

 The standard basis of the real n-space is orthogonal.
 There are no orthonormal bases in a pseudo-Euclidean space for which the bilinear form is indefinite, because it cannot be used to define a vector norm.

 Subspaces and orthogonality

 For a (positive-dimensional) subspace U of a pseudo-Euclidean space, when the quadratic form q is restricted to U, following three cases are possible: